Yomguithereal/mnemonist/sparse-set.md

 ### #.size

-Number of items in the set.
+Number of items actually in the set.

 ```js
 var set = new SparseSet(4);